reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 })
 ```
-In this example, we are first getting an instance: `axios` set up with default configuration when we call `require('axios')`.
+In this example, we are first calling `require('axios')` for getting an instance: `axios` set up with a default configuration.

-Then we are passing a configuration argument to the `axios` instance containing the HTTP method: `get` and the URL of the REST endpoint: `http://localhost:3002/products`.
+Then we are passing a configuration argument to the `axios` instance containing the `method` parameter set to the HTTP method: `get` and the `url` parameter set to the URL of the REST endpoint: `http://localhost:3002/products`.
+The `url` parameter is mandatory while we can omit the `method` parameter that will then default to `get`.

-This method returns a JavaScript `Promise` which means the program does not wait for the method to complete before moving and trying to execute the next statement.
-We are processing the response in the `then` block where we are extracting the list of `products` by calling `apiResponse.data`.
+This method returns a JavaScript `Promise` object which means the program does not wait for the method to complete before trying to execute the subsequent statement.
+The `Promise` is either fulfilled or rejected, depending on the response from the API.

+To process the result, we use the `then()` method as in this example.
+When the `Promise` is fulfilled, the `then()` method is executed.
+In our example, in the `then` function we are extracting the list of `products` by calling `apiResponse.data`.

-Similarly, a POST request for adding a new `product` made with the `axios` default instance will like this:
+Similarly, a `POST` request for adding a new `product` made with the `axios` default instance will look like this:

 ```js
 const express = require('express')